-A new ESPN mobile production unit arrived on campus on March 6 and will serve as a classroom for those students in Manhattan College’s Communication department.
+A new ESPN mobile production unit arrived on campus in March and will serve as a classroom for those students in Manhattan College’s Communication department.
 Students will produce live broadcasts for NCAA Division I athletics events, announce and produce pre-packaged segments to air during those contests.

 “This mobile production unit is a game changer for our students,” said Thom Gencarelli, Ph.D., professor and chair of the Communication department.
 “It will serve as a lab to give them valuable real-world experience in sports production, while allowing them to advance their education in a wide variety of media.”